AI Search Engine

 See API references and examples on the subpages.

-As a generalsolution (but searching on the internet): enter a query in the prompt and receive an internet-sourced answer, similar to asking a question on a search engine through a browser.
+As a general chat completion solution (but searching on the internet): enter a query in the prompt and receive an internet-sourced answer, similar to asking a question on a search engine through a browser.
 See the API Schema below or check how this call is made in the Python example on the bottom of this page.

-Check how this call is made in the below.
+Check how this call is made in the examples below.

 Note that queries can include advanced search syntax: